 Feel free to contact us for a free advice about the benefits you can claim.

 New South Wales legislation creates different claim processes for people who suffer from minor and serious injuries as a result of a motor vehicle accident.

-Sinnamon Lawyer’s dedicated team of professionals provide comprehensive support and advice following a serious motor vehicle accident for persons who have suffered more serious injuries that is not minor as defined by the NSW legislation.
-Due to the legal complexities, our expert lawyers are prepared assist in making a claim for common law damages (also called “lump sum compensation”) for seriously injured persons.
+Sinnamon Lawyer’s can provide advice for persons involved in vehicle accidents who have suffered more serious injuries that are not minor as defined by the NSW legislation.
+Due to the legal complexities, our lawyers are prepared to assist in making a claim for common law damages (also called “lump sum compensation”) for seriously injured persons.

 You can contact us for an obligation free advice as to whether your serious injuries qualify you for a lump sum compensation, and if you do qualify, we will assist you in pursuing your common law claim on a NO WIN NO FEE basis.

 What is considered a minor injury depends on your medical diagnosis.
 Usually, minor injuries are defined as injuries to the tissue supporting or surrounding other structures or organs of the body or a minor psychological injury.
 Accordingly, soft tissue injuries will not entitle an injured person to make a common law claim.

 Non-minor physical injuries

 - complete or partial rupture of a tendon, cartilage, meniscus, or ligament; or

 - damage to the spinal nerve root.